Analysis | The ironic effort to wave away climate change in favor of ‘clean air’

 “I know it’s politically not correct because people don’t understand it, and they don’t,” he continued.
 “But I understand it — with the best air, the best water, the best everything else and not destroying our businesses.”

-With all due respect, that doesn’t sound like he understands it.
+With all due respect, that doesn’t sound as though he understands it.

-This is not the first time Trump’s talked about climate change like this, nor was his progression to talking about pollution in the oceans the first time he’s raised that subject.
+This is not the first time Trump has talked about climate change like this, nor was his progression to talking about pollution in the oceans the first time he has raised that subject.
 When he was president, I compiled many of the occasions on which Trump had offered bizarre or incorrect assessments of climate change.
 That included various previous efforts to wave away climate change as being adequately addressed by efforts to reduce air and water pollution.

 Generally speaking, of course, those issues are very different from climate change.
 Trump and Manchin grew up at a time when air and water pollution were far worse and when things such as littering were a primary focus of environmental activism.
 (Fox News host Tucker Carlson grew up in that same period, as he reminded us this week.)
 But since the 1980s, scientists have been focused on the more difficult challenge of emissions of greenhouse gases such as carbon dioxide, invisible pollution that sits in the atmosphere and prevents heat from escaping into space.
 The issue of global warming, the primary engine of climate change, gained international attention about 15 years ago.
 But Trump and Manchin, either conveniently or bizarrely, indicate that they haven’t kept up.